Antarctic region

 5. CCAMLR's Contracting Parties, Membership and provisions for international cooperation and collaboration

-6. A Secretariat that supports the work of the Commission.
+6. Secretariat that supports the work of the Commission.
 The Secretariat is headquartered in Hobart, Australia.
 Headed by the Executive Secretary, the secretariat has a staff complement of 26 and is tasked with supporting the work of the Commission and the Scientific Committee.

 G. Partnerships

-CCAMLR has established close working relations and collaboration with other governmental and non-governmental organisations and private sectors.
+CCAMLR has established collaboration with a number of other governmental and non-governmental organisations and private sectors.
 These are The Agreement on the Conservation of Albatrosses and Petrels (ACAP), the Association of Responsible Krill harvesting companies (ARK), the Antarctic and Southern Ocean Coalition (ASOC), the Antarctic Treaty Secretariat, the Commission for the Conservation of Southern Bluefin Tuna (CCSBT), the Committee for Environmental Protection (CEP), the Convention on International Trade in Endangered Species (CITES), the Coalition of Legal Toothfish Operators (COLTO), the Council of Managers of National Antarctic Programs (COMNAP), the Food and Agriculture Organization of the United Nations (FAO), the International Association of Antarctica Tour Operators (IAATO), the Inter-American Tropical Tuna Commission (IATTC), the International Commission for the Conservation of Atlantic Tunas (ICCAT), INTERPOL, the Intergovernmental Oceanographic Commission (IOC), the International Union for Conservation of Nature (IUCN), the International Whaling Commission (IWC), Oceanites Inc., the Secretariat of the Regional Plan of Action to Promote Responsible Fishing Practices Including Combating IUU Fishing in South East Asia (RPOA-IUU), the Scientific Committee on Antarctic Research (SCAR), the Scientific Committee on Oceanic Research (SCOR), the South East Atlantic Fisheries Organisation (SEAFO), the Southern Indian Ocean Fisheries Agreement (SIOFA), Southern Ocean Observing System (SOOS), the South Pacific Regional Fisheries Management Organisation (SPRFMO), the United Nations Environment Programme (UNEP) and the Western and Central Pacific Fisheries Commission (WCPFC).

 H. Key achievements